RocketChat/docs-old/legal/dmca-policy.md

 \(a\) A physical or electronic signature of the content provider;
  \(b\) Identification of the material that has been removed or to which access has been disabled and the location at which the material appeared before it was removed or disabled;
  \(c\) A statement that the content provider has a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material; and
- \(d\) Content provider's name, address, telephone number, and, if available, email address, and a statement that such person or entity consents to the jurisdiction of the Federal Court for the judicial district in which the content provider’s address is located, or, if the content provider's address is located outside the United States, for any judicial district in which Rocket.Chat is located, and that such person or entity will accept service of process from the person who provided notification of the alleged infringement.
+ \(d\) Content provider's name, address, telephone number, and, if available, email address, and a statement that such person or entity consents to the jurisdiction of the Federal Court for the judicial district in which the content providerÃÂ¢ÃÂÃÂs address is located, or, if the content provider's address is located outside the United States, for any judicial district in which Rocket.Chat is located, and that such person or entity will accept service of process from the person who provided notification of the alleged infringement.

 If a counter-notice is received by the Designated Agent, Rocket.Chat may, in its discretion, send a copy of the counter-notice to the original complaining party informing that person that Rocket.Chat may replace the removed material or cease disabling it in 10 business days.
 Unless the copyright owner files an action seeking a court order against the content provider accused of committing infringement, the removed material may be replaced or access to it restored in 10 to 14 business days or more after receipt of the counter-notice, at Rocket.Chat's discretion.